dprees8/Coursera_GettingCleaningData_W4/README.md

         - Need to exclude V1.1 so use $ function to incidate the text comes at the end of the name.
     - Replace V1.1 with "Activity"
     - Replace periods with spaces to allow name to be easier to read.
+    - Trim any extra spaces from variable names.
     - Update variable names that start with 't' to start with "Time ".
     - Update variable names that start with 'f' to start with "Freq ".
         - These variables represent the frequency based on a Fast Fourier Transform.
 However, to balance the length vs. clarify of variable name a compromise of 'Freq' will be used.
-    - Replace the X/Y/Z portion of variable name with more detail (e.g. "along the X-axis").
+    - Update the order of the X/Y/Z portion and the mean/std portion of variable name.
-    -

   Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
     - Load dplyr library.